 CSN&Y’s “Ohio” is perhaps the most well-known song associated with the Kent State shootings.
 However, at least a dozen other artists have made lesser-known Kent State tribute songs, including Dave Brubeck, the Beach Boys, Steve Miller, Bruce Springsteen, and Joe Walsh (see “artist tributes.”).

 See also at this website, “Kent State Reaction,” a short story on the protest and I-5 freeway occupation by students at the University of Washington in Seattle upon learning of the Kent State shootings.
-For additional stories on politics please see the “Politics & Culture” page, and for music, the “Annals of Music” page.
-Thanks for visiting – and if you like what you see here, please consider supporting this website.
+For an excellent historical perspective on the Kent State shootings and Cambodia, public reaction at the time, and the political aftermath, see the 2015 PBS documentary, Kent State: The Day the ’60s Died.
+For additional stories at this website on politics see the “Politics & Culture” page, and for music, the “Annals of Music” page.
+Thanks for visiting – and if you like what you see here, please make a donation to support this website.
 Thank you. – Jack Doyle

 I. F. Stone, The Killings at Kent State; How Murder Went Unpunished, New York: Vintage Books, 1970.